Pot Noodle

 Pot Noodle is a brand of instant noodle snack foods from the United Kingdom, available in a selection of flavours and varieties.
 This dehydrated food consists of noodles, assorted dried vegetables and flavouring powder.
 It is prepared by adding boiling water, which rapidly softens the noodles and dissolves the powdered sauce.

 The product is packaged in a plastic pot, from which the prepared noodles can be eaten.
-Many pots contain a sachet of sauce, such as soy sauce.
+Many pots contain a sachet of sauce, such as soy sauce or hot sauce.

 Certain flavours of Pot Noodle have "King" variants, which are large versions of the same flavour.

 History

 Instant noodles were originally invented in 1958 by Momofuku Ando, and Cup Noodles developed by his company Nissin Food Products in 1971.

 Golden Wonder launched the Pot Noodle brand in the United Kingdom in 1977.
 In July 1995, Best Foods, which produces Hellmanns mayonnaise, paid then owner Dalgety plc $280 million for its Golden Wonder Pot Noodle instant hot snacks manufacturing business.

 Bestfoods, known as CPC international before 1997, was itself acquired by Unilever in June 2000.
 Unilever kept the Pot Noodle brand and its sole production factory, after it sold the rest of the Golden Wonder business in January 2006 to Tayto.
 In the same year, Unilever relaunched the brand, introduced three new varieties and reduced salt levels by 50 per cent.
 Golden Wonder later established another line of pot noodles called The Nation's Noodle (renamed Noodle Pot in 2016) in direct competition with their former brand.